 Adding extra edge loops is a simple method that is easy to use and understand.
 However, it is slightly inefficient since it requires adding complexity to the mesh that doesn't contribute much information.
-Normally this isn't a problem since geometry is cheap to render, but if you want to minimize the amount of geometry you have or harden a very specific edge use the Crease Tool (Edit Mesh → Crease Tool).
+Normally this isn't a problem since geometry is cheap to render, but if you want to minimize the amount of geometry you have or harden a very specific edge, use Crease (Mesh Tools → Crease).

 To harden an edge, select the desired edges with the Crease Tool active.
 Once the edges are selected, middle click and drag the mouse left and right to adjust the hardness of the edges.
 You should avoid creasing an edge too strongly, as it will usually result in improper normals along the crease.
-If you no longer require creases, they can be easily cleared off an object (Edit Mesh → Remove all).
 Try the Crease Tool on various edges now.

 There is something subtly wrong with the plane in the image below.
 It looks fine when not subdivided, but when it is, the center face acts strangely.
 Selecting the object and turning on Face Normals reveals the problem (Display → Polygons → Face Normals).
 The normals of the center face are not pointing the same direction as the rest of the faces, which is causing some strange behavior.
 Before we address how to fix this problem, let's briefly touch on what a normal is.